 is a hidden gem within a hidden gem.

-La Focaccia at Eataly It’s easy to get overwhelmed at this multistory celebration of Italian edibles, and first-timers often head straight to the busiest area: the pizza and pasta restaurant (it’s worth the wait).
-But if you’re looking for a steal without a long line, swing by the La Focaccia counter for a meal-size square of freshly baked bread topped with prosciutto, housemade mozzarella, thinly sliced potatoes and/or rosemary for less than five bucks.
+It’s easy to get overwhelmed at this multistory celebration of Italian edibles, and first-timers often head straight to the busiest areas.
+But if you’re looking for a steal without a long line, swing by the Focaccia Counter at Le Cucine for a meal-size square of freshly baked bread with toppings like prosciutto and housemade mozzarella for less than five bucks.